From one immigrant to another, I know many people will say you could’ve done “it” differently. We are judged, demonized, and under constant attack.

 1. Remember that your existence is valid.

-When you’re constantly the subject of laws, amendments, and media speculation; it’s easy to forget that you are more than just a number.
-Your existence is valid, regardless of how you crossed the border, where you are from, and where you are today.
+When you’re constantly the subject of laws, amendments, and media speculation; it’s easy to forget you’re more than just a number.
+Your existence is valid, regardless of how you crossed the border, where you’re from, and where you are today.
 Human beings cannot be “illegal”, especially in a country whose laws are built on the enslavement of Black people and the murder of Native people.

 2. Take time to take care of your needs.

 If you have legal needs, or appointments, take the time to plan things out.
-It’s okay to sleep in, and it’s okay to not be able to make it to every rally, or meeting, but having someone to help you make it to those events is also great.
+It’s okay to sleep in, and it’s okay to not be able to make it to every rally or meeting.
+Having someone to help you make it to those events is also great.
 It’s okay to ask for help, and it’s okay to get help in your own way as well.

-I recently witnessed someone trying to help a person who had recently faced deportation proceedings, by offering them English classes.
-After a conversation between my friend and this person, we quickly realized that what this person really needed was many different forms of aid (financial being the most immediate one), but had settled for the form of aid being offered, in this circumstance: English lessons.
+I recently witnessed someone trying to help a person who had recently faced deportation proceedings by offering them English classes.
+After a conversation between my friend and this person, we quickly realized that what this person really needed was many different forms of aid (financial being the most immediate one) but had settled for the form of aid being offered: in this circumstance, English lessons.

-As migrants, we have been taught that in order to have our needs met, we must assimilate and work through the system, this is not true.
-We are capable of many things, and deserve to have our needs met, whether the system works or not.
-Being able to spend time with our families, and have peace of mind is important, and taking the time to meet those needs is our human right.
+As migrants, we have been taught that in order to have our needs met, we must assimilate and work through the system.
+This is not true.
+We are capable of many things and deserve to have our needs met whether the system works or not.
+Being able to spend time with our families and have peace of mind is important, and taking the time to meet those needs is our human right.

-3. Turn off the TV, and all electronics.
+3. Turn off the TV and all electronics.

 Remember to take a break from social media, television, and honestly all electronics.
-Not only is this good for your physical health, as big shiny screens have been tied to headaches and sleeping problems, but it will also help with your mental health as well.
+Not only is this good for your physical health, as big shiny screens have been tied to headaches and sleeping problems, but it will help with your mental health as well.

 Staying tuned in, waiting for the latest election poll, is exhausting, and there is a beautiful physical world outside of our computer screens.
-I know that it’s hard to put our phones down, as you never know when the next big news will come out and change everything, but it’s important for us to take care of our bodies, so that we can be ready, no matter what happens.
+I know that it’s hard to put our phones down, as you never know when the next big news will come out and change everything, but it’s important for us to take care of our bodies so that we can be ready, no matter what happens.